inancgumus/learngo/README.md

 ## ❤️ Help other fellow developers

-Sharing is free but caring is priceless.
+Sharing is free, but caring is priceless.
 [So, now please click here](https://twitter.com/intent/tweet?text=I%27m%20learning%20%23golang%20with%201000%2B%20hand-crafted%20examples%2C%20exercises%2C%20and%20quizzes.&url=https://github.com/inancgumus/learngo&via=inancgumus) and share this repository on Twitter.

 ## Stay in touch